Health Science Careers Information

 Students who aspire to serve others by pursuing careers in the health sciences must demonstrate a strong passion and understanding for the sciences.
 Given the rigors and demands of the profession, health science students must make a lifelong commitment to learning and refining their skills.

 In the Jesuit tradition, health science studies at Gonzaga sharpen the mind and inspire the heart.
-Through the pre-professional health science “tracks” and the Core Curriculum, students receive a strong background in science and the comprehensive liberal arts education necessary to continue their studies and earn advanced degrees.
+Through the pre-professional health science “tracks” and the University Core curriculum, students receive a strong background in science and the comprehensive liberal arts education necessary to continue their studies and earn advanced degrees.
 At the same time, they also develop a philosophical and humanitarian perspective to address social and ethical issues.
-The realization of the passion comes when students earn a degree in Medicine, Dentistry, or Veterinary Medicine and put that degree to work.
+Students realize their passion fully when they earn a degree in Medicine, Dentistry, or Veterinary Medicine and put that degree to work.

 Please visit the Health Science website for specific details on the Gonzaga Health Science Careers Committee's process to prepare Gonzaga Students for professional schools.